harpomaxx/GSgalgoR/README.md

 A complete and detailed explanation about galgo's workflow is provided in the [example Vignette](https://harpomaxx.github.io/galgoR-package/articles/galgoR.html)

-The package provides a simple but robust callback mechanism to adapt the algorithm to adapt the algorithm to different needs ([check the Vignette](https://harpomaxx.github.io/galgoR-package/articles/galgo_callbacks.html)).
+The package provides a simple but robust callback mechanism to adapt the algorithm to different needs ([check the Vignette](https://harpomaxx.github.io/galgoR-package/articles/galgo_callbacks.html)).
 Additionally, **galgoR** provides the Wilkerson's centroids to perform lung adenocarcinoma sample classification.

 # Installation